openwrtcode/AX9000/README.md

-This project is a linux operating system targeting embedded devices, comes from openwrt project and qualcomm's open source software.
+This project is a linux operating system targeting embedded devices, comes from openwrt project and qualcomm's open source software.This project supports for xiaomi AX9000.

 ## Requirements